Emancipation (2022 film): Production

+Development and casting

 On June 15, 2020, it was reported that Antoine Fuqua would direct Will Smith in Emancipation, based on a spec script written by William N. Collage.
 Producer Joey McFarland, who had started researching and developing the film in 2018, recruited Collage to write the script.
 Fuqua said:

 Warner Bros, MGM, Lionsgate, and Universal Pictures bid on the film before Apple ultimately won distribution rights for over $130 million.
 In August 2021, Ben Foster, Charmaine Bingwa, Gilbert Owuor, and Mustafa Shakir joined the cast.
-Smith earned $35 million for his part in the film.
+Smith was paid $35 million for his involvement.

+Filming

 Principal photography was expected to begin on May 3, 2021, in Los Angeles.
-It was later set to begin on June 21, 2021, in Georgia, but on April 12, it was announced that the film would be shot elsewhere due to the recently-enacted Election Integrity Act of 2021.
+It was later set to begin on June 21, 2021, in Georgia, but on April 12, it was announced that the film would be shot elsewhere due to the recently enacted Election Integrity Act of 2021.
 Smith and Fuqua said in a joint statement: "We cannot in good conscience provide economic support to a government that enacts regressive voting laws that are designed to restrict voter access."
 The location move was reported to have cost approximately $15 million.
 Filming was announced to take place in New Orleans from July 12 to August 21, 2021.
 On August 2, filming paused for five days due to several positive COVID-19 tests.
 Additional casting for the film was announced in November and December.

+Music

+The film score is by Marcelo Zarvos, who described the music as "spiritual and untraditional" per Fuqua's suggestions.
+He employed a 70-piece orchestra, a 40-member choir, and soloists from around the world, for traditional American and African sounds.
+The soundtrack was released by Lakeshore Records on December 9, 2022.

 Release

 A screening of Emancipation was held at the Congressional Black Caucus Foundation's 51st Annual Legislative Conference in Washington, D.C., on October 1, 2022, with Smith and Fuqua in attendance to give a subsequent Q&A discussion.
 It was screened in Los Angeles, on October 24, 2022.
 The film premiered in theaters on December 2, 2022, and was streamed on Apple TV+ on December 9.

-In May 2022, the film's release was reportedly delayed to a 2023 date, due to numerous production delays, the controversy over Smith slapping Chris Rock at the 94th Academy Awards, and an overcrowded film release schedule from Apple.
-It was subsequently moved to December 2022.
+While Smith had been attached to the film in 2020, and principal photography had moved forward in the summer of 2021, the controversy over Smith slapping Chris Rock at the March 2022 94th Academy Awards was cited in May 2022, when the film's release was delayed to a tentative 2023 date; production delays and an overcrowded film release schedule from Apple were also cited in the May announcement.
+It was subsequently moved to its final date.

 Reception

+Critical response

+The slapping incident was referenced in some reviews; in a positive first-day review from Screen International's Tim Grierson, before the collective mixed to average reviews had been published, he hoped that enough positive reviews might overcome the possibility that the "scandal may temper audiences' enthusiasm" to see the film.